mala-project/mala/_sources/CONTRIBUTE.md.txt

 * Keep your code object-oriented, modular, and easily reusable
 * If you're adding code that should be tested, add tests
 * If you're adding or modifying examples, make sure to add them to `test_examples.py`

+### Adding dependencies

+If you add additional dependencies, make sure to add them to `requirements.txt` if they are required or to `setup.py` under the appropriate `extras` tag if they are not.
+Further, in order for them to be available during the CI tests, make sure to add _required_ dependencies to the appropriate environment files in folder `install/` and _extra_ requirements directly in the `Dockerfile` for the `conda` environment build.

 ## Pull Requests